tmorais/ecs-refarch-continuous-deployment/README.md

   Resources that compose the deployment pipeline include the CodeBuild project, the CodePipeline pipeline, an S3 bucket for deployment artifacts, and all necessary IAM roles used by those services.

-  This deployment pipeline uses a technique documented [here](https://hub.docker.com/r/microsoft/aspnetcore-build) to build/compile the application using a Docker image with the microsoft/aspnetcore-build image and uses the build output to actually build the Docker image with the compiled output.
-This reduces your Docker image size considerably and speeds up the startup process of you app.
+  This deployment pipeline uses a technique documented [here](https://hub.docker.com/r/microsoft/aspnetcore-build) to build/compile the application using a Docker image with the microsoft/aspnetcore-build image and uses the build output to actually build the Docker production image with the compiled code.
+This reduces your production Docker image size considerably and speeds up the startup process of you app.

 #### [Service](templates/service.yaml)